chikuang/SLSEdesign/README.md

 \end{pmatrix}.
 ```

+### Comparison between ordinary least-squares and second order least-squares estimators

 Note that $`W(\boldsymbol{x_i})`$ is a $`2\times 2`$ non-negative
 semi-definite matrix which may or may not depend on $\boldsymbol{x_i}$
-and Leblanc (2008).
-It is clear that SLSE is a natural extension of the
+(Wang and Leblanc, 2008).
+It is clear that SLSE is a natural extension
-OLSE which is defined based on the first-order difference function
+of the OLSE which is defined based on the first-order difference
+function
 (i.e. $`y_i-\mathbb{E}[y_i]=y_i-\eta(\boldsymbol{x_i};\boldsymbol{\theta})`$).
 On the other hand, SLSE is defined using not only the first-order
 difference function, but also second-order difference function
 (i.e. $`y_i^2-\mathbb{E}[y_i^2]=y_i^2-(\eta^2(\boldsymbol{x_i};\boldsymbol{\theta})+\sigma^2))`$.
-One might think about the downsides of the SLSE after talking about the
+One might think about the downsides of SLSE after discussing its
-advantages of SLSE over OLSE.
-SLSE does have its disadvantages indeed.
+advantages over OLSE.
+SLSE does have its disadvantages.
+It is not a
-It is not a linear estimator and there is no closed-form solution.
-It
+linear estimator, and there is no closed-form solution.
+It requires more
-requires more computational resources compared to the OLSE due to the
+computational resources compared to OLSE due to its nonlinearity.
-nonlinearity.
-However, numerical results can be easily computed for SLSE
+However, numerical results can be easily computed for SLSE nowadays.
+As
-nowadays.
-As a result, SLSE is a powerful alternative estimator to be
+a result, SLSE is a powerful alternative estimator to be considered in
-considered in research studies and real-life applications.
+research studies and real-life applications.

+In particular, if we set the skewness parameter $t$ to be zero, the
+resulting optimal designs under SLSE and OLSE **will be the same**!

 ## Examples